Is car insurance tax deductible?

 If you use your vehicle for business purposes only, you may have an easier time filing your taxes since you won’t have to figure out the split between your business and personal use.
 Using your car for both business and pleasure use can make things a bit trickier.

-If your car is used for both business and personal purposes, you will need to use the standard mileage rate to calculate how much you can write off.
-It gives approved cents-per-mile expenses for different uses of vehicles, like driving for business or medical purposes.
+If your car is used for both business and personal purposes, you will have the option to use the actual expense method or the standard mileage rate to calculate how much you can write off.
+The actual expense method allows you to calculate your total expenses and apply the business percentage to determine your deduction.
+Whereas, the standard mileage rate is an approved cents-per-mile expense for different uses of vehicles, like driving for business or medical purposes.
 The standard mileage may be updated each year, so make sure to check the current rates before filing.

 For part-time rideshare drivers, such as drivers for Uber or Lyft, you may have purchased an insurance endorsement.
-Rideshare endorsements generally give you coverage while your app is on and you are looking for a passenger, but remove coverage once someone gets in your car.
-At that point, Uber or Lyft take over responsibility.
+Rideshare endorsements generally provide coverage while your app is on and you are waiting for a ride request.
+Once you accept a request, the commercial insurance provided by Uber or Lyft takes over responsibility.
 In those cases, the rideshare insurance add-on may be considered a business expense, and the associated cost could be tax-deductible.

 Frequently asked questions